scottmillers/eventbridge-rules/README.md

-Once the Terraform is applied, you send events to EventBridge using the `./scripts/produce-events.sh` script and you use   `./scripts/verify-events.sh` to verify the results in the DynamoDb tables.
+Once the Terraform is applied, you send events to EventBridge using the `./scripts/produce-events.sh` script.
+You use   `./scripts/verify-events.sh` to verify the results in the DynamoDb tables.

 ## Setup Prerequisites